I always wanted to have great legs.

 Once I became truly bedridden at the end of 2007, my body changed still further.
 Unable to walk, my muscles really started wasting.
 I also lost my very defined waist, which had always been a point of pride.
 For a while after I became bedridden, I tried to keep my weight up, but eventually I realized I was replacing muscle weight with fat weight, and so I’ve let it fall as it will.

 At this point, I weigh about 111 lbs.
 Even at my present weight, I could stand to lose some of the fat I’ve gained around my middle.
-I hope to do that if I even get well enough to really walk again.
+I hope to do that if I ever get well enough to really walk again.
 And at right is the current state of my legs.
-They are quite thin from muscle atrophy – and because of this, I’ve learned something about those thighs that I hated for so many years.
+They are quite thin from muscle atrophy – and because of this, I’ve learned something about what made those thighs that I hated for so many years look the way they were.

 They weren’t fat – they were muscular.